 Address: Campo S. Fantin, 1965, 30124 Venezia VE, Italy

-Italy is commonly known as being the birthplace of western opera, so it comes as no surprise that Venice has one of the world’s most historic opera houses: Teatro La Fenice.
-This famous opera house, which features an iconic marble façade, was first built in 1792 and is considered to be one of the best places to visit in Venice if you love music or performing arts.
+Italy is commonly known as the birthplace of Western opera, so it is no surprise that Venice has one of the world’s most historic opera houses: Teatro La Fenice.
+This famous opera house, which features an iconic marble façade, was first built in 1792 and is considered one of the best places to visit in Venice if you love music or performing arts.

-Teatro La Fenice is one of the most famous and important opera houses in all of Europe, having played host to countless world-famous performers over the years.
+Teatro La Fenice is one of Europe’s most famous and influential opera houses, hosting countless world-famous performers.
 From Verdi and Mozart to Wagner and Puccini, this historic venue has seen some of the most talented performers in human history take the stage.

-If an unforgettable cultural experience is what you’re looking for, a tour of Teatro La Fenice is an absolute must.
-Not only will you get to see all of the historic details that make this opera house so special, but you might even have the chance to experience an evening performance by some of today’s top performers.
+If you’re looking for an unforgettable cultural experience, a tour of Teatro La Fenice is an absolute must.
+Not only will you get to see all of the historical details that make this opera house unique, but you might even have the chance to experience an evening performance by some of today’s top performers.

-So if you’re a lover of music or opera, be sure to add Teatro La Fenice to your list.
-Do note that Teatro La Fenice does have a dress code, so be sure to check the website in advance and plan accordingly.
-Don’t you DARE come in here with tennis shoes!
+Please note that Teatro La Fenice has a dress code, so check the website in advance and plan accordingly.
+Don’t come in here with tennis shoes!

 13. St Mark’s Campanile Bell Tower